futuandrei/HR-App/TASKS.md

 ## Week 5: Polish your app

 - Use custom hooks to simplify and reuse logic. [x]
-- Implement CSS Modules for better styling and scope management.
+- Implement CSS Modules for better styling and scope management. [x]
-- Replace inline styles with CSS variables for consistent theming.
+- Replace inline styles with CSS variables for consistent theming. [x]
-- Refactor the file structure to keep everything organized.
+- Refactor the file structure to keep everything organized. [x]
-- Test the app and ensure all features work smoothly.
+- Test the app and ensure all features work smoothly. [x]

-# Steps and other notes

-## Week 7:

-- Add functionality to add new employee
-- See details
-  All steps are visible in Margit's Week5 code.